wickedev/graphql-jetpack/spring-data-graphql-r2dbc/README.md

 **WARNING!
 THE FEATURES BELOW ARE NOT YET SUPPORTED.**

 Query and return according to the input convention.
-Inspired by [TypeGraphQL Prisma] (https://prisma.typegraphql.com/).
+Inspired by [TypeGraphQL Prisma](https://prisma.typegraphql.com/).

 ```graphql
 type Query {